Raj-Gopika/Raj-Gopika/README.md

 - 👋 Hi, I’m @Raj-Gopika
 - 👀 I’m interested in ...
-AI/ML, DataScience and RPA
+AI/ML, DataScience and RPA and software development
 - 🌱 I’m currently learning ...
 Machine Learning and Python
 - 💞️ I’m looking to collaborate on ...
 Projects
 - 📫 How to reach me ...